indiqusdocs/apiculus/docs/Administration/SubscribersandAccounts/WorkingwithKYCandAccountVerification.md

 ## Actions Required for Self-Signup Accounts/Admin Assisted Accounts

 Whenever these newly created accounts login to the portal, they will see a popover message for KYC and the restriction will be applied so that they won’t be able to purchase or activate any resource.
 ![Working with KYC and Account Verification](img/KYC5.png)

 On clicking **OK, TAKE ME THERE**; it will redirect them to the Basic section and navigate to the **Documents** section.
-Then the appropriate document category needs to be selected, and the document is uploaded for admin approval.
+Then, the appropriate document category needs to be selected, and the document is uploaded for admin approval.

 ![Working with KYC and Account Verification](img/KYC6.png)